 You’ll start by unplugging all of the connected HDMI cables going from the soundbar to the TV.
 Once the cables are disconnected, turn both components off.
 Leave the soundbar and TV off for a few seconds.
 You want to give it time for the power cycle to finish.

 Before turning any component on, reconnect the HDMI cable to the output on the soundbar and the input on the TV.
 Once this is done, plug the Fire Stick back into the Soundbar’s HDMI input.

 Turn the components on, and recheck the source settings on both.
 Often the problem is due to incorrect source settings.
 After troubleshooting, you should be able to enjoy your Fire Stick content on the TV.

 If you have an older soundbar, or one that just doesn't have ARC for whatever reason, then the order of operations is a little different.
 While you will still need to play with the inputs as described above, you'll want the Fire TV Stick to be plugged into the TV, not the soundbar.
 And from there, you'll manage the audio through the TV, outputting to the soundbar from an optical out port or other audio-out option.

 It’s not difficult to connect a Fire Stick to your soundbar.
-All you need is the USB power adapter and an HDMI cable.
+All you need is the USB power adapter and an HDMI cable (by the way, we explain more about the kind of power a Fire TV Stick needs in our guide).
 Use the right inputs and outputs, and change the settings on the two components, and you should see your Fire Stick content on the TV.